BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 The JavaScript language is the language of the web.
 It has a special place in the internet world as the only language that is able to run **natively** on all web browsers.
 As a result of this, nearly every webpage you use has some form of JavaScript running on it.

-There is a quote by Marc Andreessen that states:
+There is a quote by Netscape co-founder Marc Andreessen that states:

 > *More and more major businesses and industries are being run on software and delivered as online services - from movies to agriculture to national defense.
 > ...